isomerpages/mse/news/---speeches/_posts/2024-10-24-keynote-address-by-SMS-Amy-Khor-at-Asia-Carbon-Summit.md

 15 Finally, international cooperation.
 Clean energy challenges, such as grid connectivity, are global in scale and its solutions demand collaboration across borders.
 The advancement of carbon markets is no different.
 To ensure active participation in the global carbon market, we need to work together to facilitate cross-border carbon trading.

 16 Singapore has been actively contributing to international rule-making on carbon credits collaboration.

-a.
 For example, we co-facilitated consultations on Article 6 of the Paris Agreement at COP26 and COP27, and will do so again at COP29 next month.

 17 Singapore has also been building international partnerships to open new sources of high-quality carbon credits.

-a.
 We have signed Implementation Agreements on carbon credits collaboration with Papua New Guinea and Ghana, and recently opened the call for applications under the Singapore-Ghana Implementation Agreement last month.
-b.
 We are also working towards similar agreements with other partner countries and have signed Memoranda of Understanding (MOUs) on Article 6 collaboration with over a dozen other countries, such as Bhutan, Mongolia and Vietnam.

 18 While we continue to establish international and bilateral avenues for collaboration on carbon markets, the successful scaling up of carbon markets requires strong support and active participation from the private sector.
 The Singapore Government will support these efforts.

-a.
 For example, in July 2024, the Ministry of Trade and Industry organised an inaugural business mission to Ghana to spur the development of Article 6-compliant carbon credit projects.
 The delegation comprised 22 Singapore-based project developers, investors and carbon services companies.
-b.
 As a carbon services and trading hub, Singapore is well-placed to serve as a gateway to originate and finance green projects in the region.
 I encourage more of you to leverage on Singapore’s networks and infrastructure, and lend your support to the development of robust carbon markets.

 **Conclusion**